Pond Slider

 Three subspecies are recognized in Tennessee: Red-eared Slider (T. s. elegans), Yellow-bellied Slider (T. s. scripta), and Cumberland Slider (T. s. troostii).
-Red-eared Slider occurs west of the Upper Cumberland and Tennessee River drainages to the Mississippi River, Yellow-bellied Slider occurs in the Tennessee River in the southeast corner of state, and Cumberland Slider occurs in the Upper Cumberland and Tennessee River drainages in eastern Tennessee.
+Red-eared Slider occurs west of the Upper Cumberland and Tennessee River drainages to the Mississippi River, Yellow-bellied Slider occurs in the Tennessee River in the southeast corner of the state and the Cumberland Slider occurs in the Upper Cumberland and Tennessee River drainages in eastern Tennessee.

-Description: A medium-sized, aquatic turtle (adults average 5.0 to 8.0 inches in length, max 11.5+ inches but bigger ones have been reported) with a carapace (upper shell) ranging from dark green to brown to almost black with yellowish markings.
+A medium-sized, aquatic turtle (adults average 5.0 to 8.0 inches in length, max 11.5+ inches, but bigger ones have been reported) with a carapace (upper shell) ranging from dark green to brown to almost black with yellowish markings.
+Head, neck, and limbs are striped yellow over a green or brownish skin.
+The lower jaw is rounded rather than flattened.
+Plastron (lower shell) is yellow, with each plate usually having a dark spot.

 Breeding information: Adults begin courting and mating in the water during spring, possibly continuing into fall.
 Females leave the water to find a suitable nesting site to lay 4-22 oval, white eggs.
 Eggs hatch in late summer or fall, but the young remain in the nest through the winter and dig out the next spring.